 bAllowWholeSceneDominantShadows=False AmbientOcclusion=False DepthOfField=False LensFlares=False bAllowLightShafts=False

-Distortion effects drain a lot of fps.
-Disable it to get an FPS boost.
-The below option will disable the bloom effect.
+Distortion effects drain a lot of FPS.
+Disable this to get an FPS boost.
+The option below will disable the bloom effect.

 Anisotropic Filtering.
 You can set it to 2,4,6,8,10,12,14, or 16.
 2 is for best performance.

 Turn the following settings off as well for some extra boost: